 In 1868, H.W.
 Crabb purchased 240 acres in Oakville where he grew more than 400 grape varietals.
 Considered one of the first true horticulturists in the Napa wine world, he was the first to grow Cabernet Sauvignon and Sauvignon Blanc.
 Two years later Crabb named his winery and vineyard operations To Kalon, meaning "the beautiful" in Greek.
 Today the To Kalon vineyard is the most prized vineyard land in Napa Valley.
 Many vintners followed Crabb to Oakville and by 1887 there were over 1,000 acres of vines planted.

 With a rich history and enviable soil and climate, Oakville boasts the greatest concentration of preeminent Cabernet Sauvignon producers in Napa Valley.
 Learn more about Oakville and all its producers from the Oakville Winegrowers

-Today, Saddleback Cellars is proud to call powerhouse wine labels such as Silver Oak, Opus One, Plumpjack, B Cellars, Groth, Rudd, and Gargiulo neighbors.
-Oakville is home to some of the most prized wineries in Napa; spend a day or three exploring our stellar AVA.
+Saddleback Cellars is proud to call powerhouse wine labels such as Silver Oak, Opus One, Plumpjack, B Cellars, Groth, Rudd, and Gargiulo neighbors.
+Oakville is home to roughly 35 wineries, come and spend a day or three exploring our stellar AVA.